 This section provides information on training courses which are being supplied by our stakeholders.
 Both the Kings College courses have been accredited by the Royal College of Midwives.

-- Develop an understanding of the universal newborn screening programme.
+- develop an understanding of the SCT and newborn bloodspot screening programmes

-- Further develop evidence based knowledge and skills to provide information and counsel couples who are at risk of having a baby with a haemoglobinopathy (sickle cell disease or thalassaemia major) and in providing results to parents of babies identified as carriers.
+- develop evidence based knowledge and skills to provide information to parents of babies identified as carriers

-The SCT programme is pleased to provide funded places for eligible professionals to attend the short counselling courses.
+The SCT programme is pleased to provide funded places for eligible professionals to attend this study day.

 Registration for funded places should be made direct to Kings College London.
 For further information and course dates please see the Kings College London website.